andrewyli/go-excel/README.md

 ### black\_bfs
 Identifies black [groups](https://en.wikipedia.org/wiki/Go\_\(game\)) on the board.

-The algorithm is a standard bfs search (flood fill), with depth states represented by each 21x21 block of data (also referred to as "state").
+The algorithm is a standard breadth-first search (bfs), more specifically known as flood-fill, with depth states represented by each 21x21 block of data (also referred to as "state").
 The first state is a copy of the `base\_ids`.
 Every state transition (transition from one data block to the next), we take each cell in the last 19x19 grid and set it equal to the minimum of all black neighboring stones (including itself).
 This will result in an eventual convergent state where each group is marked by one ID (specifically, the smallest original `base\_id` of any stone in the group).

-There are a total of 361 states, which is certainly overkill for the board (question for the reader: how many states are necessary to traverse any given group?).
+There are a total of 90 states, which is certainly not enough for a 19x19 board (question for the reader: how many states are necessary to traverse any given group?).
 We use the last one as the convergent state.
-This comes out to 361 \* 21 = 7,581 rows.
+This comes out to 90 x 21 = approximately 2000 rows.

 ### white\_bfs
 Identifies white groups on the board.